Hampshire High School (Illinois): Safety

 Hampshire High School is filled with surveillance cameras throughout the school grounds.
 This feature allows administrators to view nearly every inch of the building.
-There is also a police officer officially on duty at the school.
-Emergency buttons are placed within the halls and call buttons are in every classroom.
+A police officer is officially on duty at the school.
+Emergency buttons are placed within the halls, and call buttons are in every classroom.

 Schedule

 Hampshire High School utilizes period scheduling.
 Students attend nine classes a semester, two semesters a year.
 All District 300 high schools use the period format.

 A school day goes as follows: